 B) Searching on your own

-You can, of course, search for your house, apartment, or room independently.
-It is expected that you either get familiar with the international communities and groups in Brno – the Facebook pages Multilingual Flats in Brno, Flat to Rent in Brno, or Flats Brno gather offers and demands for all sorts of accommodations.
+You can, of course, search for your house, apartment, or room independently and save money for the agency fee.
+Get familiar with the international communities and groups in Brno – the Facebook pages Multilingual Flats in Brno, Flat to Rent in Brno, or Flats Brno gather offers and demands for all sorts of accommodations.

 When to start

-If your plan is to arrive to Brno, visit a number of flats and then pick one of them, book a temporary accommodation for at least two weeks and be prepared to prolong it.
-Start talking with agents/landlords prior to your arrival so you have a list of potential places already prepared when you get to Brno.
+If your plan is to visit Brno before signing your lease, book temporary accommodation for at least two weeks and be prepared to prolong it.
+Start talking with agents/landlords prior to your arrival so you have a list of potential places and your viewings already scheduled when you arrive in Brno.

-Most flats become available to move in at the start of a month (people usually finish their lease at the end of a month) so plan your arrival accordingly.
+The majority of flats become available for a move-in at the start of a month (people usually finish their lease at the end of a month) so plan your arrival accordingly.

-If you are planning to arrive in September, be prepared for a low offer of flats: the semester is starting and many students are moving to Brno.
-Our recommendation is to find and reserve a flat well in advance, or to book a short-term accommodation (maybe through airbnb) for a month or two, and look for a flat with a move-in date in October or November – you will have many more options to pick from this way.
+If you’re planning to arrive in September, be prepared for a shortage of available flats: the term is starting and many students are moving to Brno.
+Our recommendation is to find and reserve a flat well in advance.
+Or, you can book a short-term accommodation (maybe through airbnb) for a month or two, and look for a flat with a move-in date in October or November – this way, you’ll have many more options to pick from.